A History of Teen Mom's Most Enduring Couple, Tyler & Catelynn

 "Well they say third times a charm..." she tweeted Jan.
 17. "I'm going back to treatment people for 6 weeks to work on my trauma and getting on different meds.
 THANK YOU @TylerBaltierra I LOVE YOU SO MUCH!!!!!
 You are my light!!
 And nova you are my sunshine #KeepTalkingMH."

-A week ago Tyler turned 26, with Catelynn writing on Instagram, "SCREAMING Happy Birthday to my main boo, my best friend, and my lover!!!
+When Tyler turned 26 in January, with Catelynn wrote on Instagram, "SCREAMING Happy Birthday to my main boo, my best friend, and my lover!!!
 26 has never looked so good!
 Thank you for all you do for Novalee and I. Your an amazing father and THE best husband!
 I love you so much!"

 Then, with time flying, Novalee started preschool. "#gettingbig," indeed.